 Boarding at sixth-form colleges… At an independent sixth-form college the journey to independence is supported and skills are introduced and practised in a safe environment, while academic progression is monitored and the whole pupil nurtured and developed.
 The outcome is a resilient and independent learner prepared to take the next step in life on to university or a chosen career path.

 Considering the most obvious key requirement for academic progression, the attainment of outstanding academic results, boarding provides an excellent ‘out-of-hours’ support system for learning.
 Once in the sixth form most pupils are trusted to manage their workload accordingly, but having subject specialists on hand to help or advise pupils with their assignments or respond to academic needs, ensures that class time can be more productive.
-Pupils can be taught study skills and then the process actively monitored and developed so that the end result is a pupil who can work efficiently and with confidence.
+Pupils can be taught study skills and then the process can be actively monitored and developed so that the end result is a pupil who can work efficiently and with confidence.
 Instilling a strong work ethic in all pupils is important, but teaching them to overcome setbacks and to persevere is also paramount to their future success.

 The very nature of boarding allows for many more opportunities for extra-curricular activities.
-Introducing pupils to a variety of activities ensures pupils are inspired and open to new experiences and skills.
+Introducing pupils to a variety of activities ensures they are inspired and open to new experiences and skills.
 Trying new things helps to develop a pupil’s resilience and confidence and also allows for the introduction and progression of skills.
 As young adults, pupils are also encouraged to help organise, promote and manage activities, giving them a real sense of ownership and an opportunity to engage in the passions they have outside the classroom.
 Time spent in these extra-curricular activities is time well spent – it ensures pupils enjoy their time in the sixth form, and helps to develop their ability to manage their work and life balance so the ‘whole child’ can flourish.
-At Abbey College Cambridge we have more than 50 clubs and an extensive programme of trips and activities: pupils can complete first-aid training, visit places of interest across the country, learn an instrument, join the drama group, learn circus skills or even origami – there is something for everyone.
+At Abbey College Cambridge we have more than 50 clubs and an extensive programme of trips and activities: pupils can complete first-aid training, visit places of interest across the country, learn an instrument, join the drama group, learn circus skills or origami – there is something for everyone.

 Boarding at a sixth-form college gives pupils the opportunity and challenge they need to develop a broader spectrum of lifeskills.
 Washing their clothes, making good dietary choices, looking after their health (physical and mental), managing their workload and living in a communal setting are just a few examples of the skills that prepare them for adulthood and independent living.